-3. Results and Discussion
+3. Results and discussion

-Figure 3 shows the MTF of the simulated PET scanner corresponding to different crystal sizes, i.e. increasing the granularity of the block detectors.
-These results are in agreement with those obtained by J. R. Stickel and S. R. Cherry in [7].
+Fig. 3 shows the MTF of the simulated PET scanner corresponding to different crystal sizes, i.e. increasing the granularity of the block detectors.
+These results are in agreement with those obtained by Stickel and Cherry [7].

 Nevertheless, reducing the pixel size decreases the sensitivity of each particular LOR, raising the noise level.
 For a typical activity and acquisition time the impact of statistical Poisson noise on the highest resolution achievable has been evaluated.
-Numerical estimations of the EMSF from these simulations are summarized in table 1.
+Numerical estimations of the EMSF from these simulations are summarized in Table 1.

 These results show that reducing the crystal size improves the MSF but at the cost of an increase of the noise level.
-As it is shown in table 1, for the activities commonly used in real studies, beyond certain pixel size, noise becomes the main limiting factor to the highest achievable resolution.
+As is shown in Table 1, for the activities commonly used in real studies, beyond certain pixel size, noise becomes the main limiting factor to the highest achievable resolution.